-The Steelcase Series 2 office chair is the second most affordable option within the Steelcase lineup, priced at approximately $1100 in Australia.
-It’s a difficult price segment to compete in because some of the best office chairs in Australia cost as little as $350-$750.
+The Steelcase Series 2 office chair is the second cheapest option within the Steelcase lineup, priced at approximately $1200 in Australia.
+It competes in a difficult price segment, because it’s home to some of the best office chairs in Australia that cost as little as $350-$750.

 Reasons To Buy The Steelcase Series 2.